The Ultimate Guide to WordPress as an Enterprise-Level Solution

-WordPress is the number-one content management system on the web—and for good reason.
-Its ubiquity has strengthened it and made it one of today’s most secure options for enterprise web solutions.
-This isn’t new—just take a look at some WP VIPs who have been using the CMS for years.
+WordPress is the number-one content management system on the web — and for good reason.
+Its ubiquity has strengthened it and made it one of today’s most secure and flexible options for enterprise web solutions.
+Need more proof?
+Just take a look at some WP VIPs who have been using the CMS for years.

 Why Should Your Enterprise Company Use WordPress?

 At Vital, we’ve used many content management systems throughout our growth as a company.
 And from our experience, we can conclusively recommend WordPress as the best of the best.
 Why?
-Let’s take a look at the three biggest questions we get asked about WordPress: Is it secure?
+Let’s answer the three biggest questions we get asked about WordPress: Is it secure?
 Is it the best for content strategy?
 And can I really get a custom design?

 Is WordPress Really Secure?

-Two of Vital’s developers, Adam Walter (Director of Development) and Dave Currier (Developer & President of SEO), gave us the scoop from their perspective as seasoned developers.
+We chatted with two of Vital’s developers, Adam Walter (Director of Development) and Dave Currier (Developer & President of SEO).
+They gave us the scoop from their perspective as seasoned developers.
 Here are their answers on why you should use WordPress for your enterprise website:

 Open-source software is, like it sounds, open to all.
-Open-source software gets a bad reputation because it’s source code is publicly available.
-But major open-source projects like WordPress have so many developers working on it constantly that vulnerabilities are extremely rare.
+Open-source software gets a bad reputation because its source code is publicly available.
+But major open-source projects like WordPress have so many developers working on them that vulnerabilities are extremely rare.
 In closed, internal software products, this is not the case.
-Major open-source projects can close security holes in a matter of hours because it has a workforce of hundreds, whereas software corporations may take days or weeks.
+Major open-source projects can close security holes in a matter of hours because they have a workforce of hundreds, whereas software corporations may take days or weeks.

 - Apache: The world’s most widely used web server software